mini-bomba/DeArrowBrowser/README.md

 - dearrow-browser-api - definitions of API structures
 - dearrow-browser-frontend - the frontend, uses Yew, functions as a single page application

-and 1 utility crate:
+This repository previously hosted 1 utility crate:
-- error_handling - basically the core of anyhow, written from scratch to make errors cloneable
+- error_handling - basically the core of anyhow, written from scratch to make errors cloneable.
+Renamed, moved to [it's own repository](https://github.com/mini-bomba/cloneable_errors) and published on [crates.io as `cloneable_errors`](https://crates.io/crates/cloneable_errors)

 ## SponsorBlockServer emulation
 DeArrow Browser can emulate a limited set of SponsorBlockServer endpoints, specifically used by the DeArrow extension, allowing it to be used as an API mirror.<br>